Tamar Huggins: Career

 Huggins pursued entrepreneurship in 2009 after losing her advertising job during the recession.
 In 2012, she created the first tech accelerator for BIPOC leaders in Canada, called DRIVEN.
 The accelerator raised $1.1 million for Black, Brown and women-led tech startups in Canada.
-In 2015, Huggins launched Canada's first technology school focused on BIPOC students, called Tech Spark.
+In 2015, Huggins launched a technology school in Canada focused on BIPOC students, called Tech Spark.
 The school educated 1500 students in the first two years.
 In 2017, Huggins released her first book, Bossed Up: 100 Truths to Becoming Your Own Boss, God's Way!
 In November 2019, Huggins founded EDUlytics, later rebranded as Spark Plug, a digital tool that uses data, hip hop culture and artificial intelligence to personalize education and inform education policy.

 In 2021, Huggins' technology company was awarded $1 million from TD Canada Trust, to scale Spark Plug to 40,000 North American students.
-This investment made Huggins the first woman in North America to lead the development of an EdTech platform with the use of AI, Hip Hop culture and data science.